scientific-dev/quickmongo.py/README.md

 db.get('foo') # Will return 'bar' which is the value of the key 'foo'

-db.all() # Will return all keys and values of the collection! {'key': 'foo', 'value': 'bar'} as a dict db.startsWith('f') # Will sort all data whose keys startswith 'f' as {'key': 'foo', 'value': 'bar'}
+db.all() # Will return all keys and values of the collection! {'key': 'foo', 'value': 'bar'} as a dict db.startswith('f') # Will sort all data whose keys startswith 'f' as {'key': 'foo', 'value': 'bar'}

 db.delete('foo') # Will delete value of the key 'foo' db.delete_all() # Will delete all values of the all keys!
 Simple drop() function